MataiMoorfield/ESP32-Sensor-Visualisation/README.md

 ## Sending a JSON string:
 The first example is sending a JSON string

+## MPU6050
+This example uses an MPU6050 and displays the rotation and acceleration in a web page hosted by a Python script.
+Full details are in the ```README.md``` of the example.

 # Tesing
 Under the ```test``` folder, there is a ```test_logger.py```.
 This does the same as the ESP32 in the first example above (sending a JSON string). ```test_logger.py``` can be used for tesing the ```main.py``` and ```log.py``` without having to upload any code to the ESP32.